All Episodes

 Yes.

-In the past, you've suggested words or phrases to put along the bottom of our set.
+Tonight, when we watch Obama on TV, in the past you've suggested words or phrases to put along the bottom of our set.

 Do you have anything for tonight's viewing?

-My uh my yes, suggestion to you is don't watch it.
+My suggestion to you is don't watch it.

-I'm actually conflicted by this because there's a part of me that says, sis is overdone.
+I'm actually conflicted by this because there's a part of me that says this is overdone.

 There's too much Obama, too much of the time, too much fawning, too much of this.

-This is I was talking about my instincts in the previous half hour of the program where I said that something about this, the American people, this is the this this is not the kind of personality, the kind of unfairness, the kind of uh uh uh onslaught that the American people reward.
+I was talking about my instincts in the previous half hour of the program where I said that something about this, the American people, this is not the kind of personality, the kind of unfairness, the kind of onslaught that the American people reward.

 On the other hand, you could end up being hypnotized.